-Distributions from your retirement savings account must commence no later than your "Required Beginning Date," i.e., April 1 of the calendar year following the year in which you attain age 701⁄2, or, if later, April 1 following the calendar year in which you terminate employment from the University.
-The amount of your required minimum distribution depends on the value of your retirement savings account, your life expectancy or, if you may elect, the joint life expectancy of you and your spouse.
+Distributions from your SRP retirement savings account must commence no later than your Required Beginning Date.
+Your "Required Beginning Date" is April 1 of the calendar year following the year in which you reach age 72 or when you retire, whichever is later.
+Note: If you were born before July 1, 1949, your Required Beginning Date is the April 1st following the calendar year in which you reach age 701⁄2 or retire, whichever is later.
+The amount of your required minimum distribution depends on the value of your SRP retirement savings account, your life expectancy or, if you may elect, the joint life expectancy of you and your spouse.

 The payment of your required minimum distributions is extremely important because the IRS can impose a 50% excise tax on the difference between your required minimum distribution amount due for the calendar year and the amount that is actually distributed to you if it is less than the required minimum distribution amount.
 There are two exceptions to this rule:

-- You may satisfy the minimum distribution requirement by taking your entire required minimum distribution amount from SRP or any other 403(b) plan in which you have an account balance. - If you contributed amounts to TIAA prior to January 1, 1987 AND such amounts remained invested in TIAA or CREF annuity contracts and were accounted for separately by TIAA, your required minimum distributions must commence by the last day of the calendar year in which you attain age 75 or, if later, April 1 following the calendar year in which you terminate employment from the University.
+- You may satisfy the minimum distribution requirement by taking your entire required minimum distribution amount from SRP or any other 403(b) plan in which you have an account balance. - If you contributed amounts to TIAA prior to January 1, 1987 AND such amounts remained invested in TIAA or CREF annuity contracts and were accounted for separately by TIAA, your required minimum distributions with respect to those amounts must commence by the last day of the calendar year in which you attain age 75 or, if later, April 1 following the calendar year in which you terminate employment from the University.
 For further information regarding the special rules that apply to amounts accumulated prior to January 1, 1987, contact TIAA.

-It is your responsibility to keep the Plan's Recordkeeper informed of your current mailing address.
-The University is not responsible for any excise taxes that may be imposed if you cannot be located at the time a required minimum distribution is due.
+It is your responsibility to keep the Plan Recordkeeper informed of your current mailing address.
+The University is not responsible for any excise taxes that may be imposed if the Plan Recordkeeper cannot locate you at the time a required minimum distribution is due.